 Visualize the business strategy

 The use of pictograms helped to create a story and explain Crowdhouse process and business model.

 After achieving a solution that fulfilled potential user needs, I worked together with a team of developers in order to make sure the final implementation reflected what was defined during the concept and design phase.

 Facts of success

 The Crowdhouse online platform was launched in August 2015.
 By December 2016, there were more than 8000 registered users and around 100 property investors with 29 million swiss francs invested.
 Five properties were already funded and every month a new property is added to the list to be funded.
-Since then, crowdhouse team has grown to over 30 people and developed their app independent from Ginetta.
+Since then, crowdhouse team has grown and developed their app independent from Ginetta.